Achieve Optimum Fabric Appearance

 Ziptrak® provides effortless and fast operation, whilst securing the blind within a track and can easily be left at any height.
 As the PolyWeave fabric is a flexible product by nature, users should not expect these materials to look like a fixed panel surface.
 Any interior or exterior blind material will naturally have imperfections in the finish.
 Importantly, customers should note:

-- Users may notice the blind seems “baggy” or has a “smiley face” when the bottom bar is left at the half way position (blind is half open).
+• Occasionally, users may notice the fabric seems loose or has a “smiley” when the bottom bar is left at the half way position (blind is half open).

-- This is more pronounced when a user moves the blinds from a locked position upwards to the half way position.
+• This is more pronounced when a user moves the blinds from a fully closed position to the half way position.
 To minimize this effect, users are advised to fully retract the blind, and then pull it back down to the half way position.

-- When the blind is down and locked, users should enjoy the appearance of no sag or “baggy” sections.
+• When the blind is down and locked, users should enjoy the appearance of no looseness or ‘smiley’ in the blind.